-And for people, for listeners, if people were listening to this, Milton at one [end]--starts out on the far west at Randall Avenue, or Randall Street I guess it is, and continues behind--goes the one block toward Orchard and another block to Charter, which is right behind St. James--another block to Mills, another block to Brooks, and now it’s blocked by the hospital property.
+And for people, for listeners, if people were listening to this, Milton at one [end], starts out on the far west at Randall Avenue, or Randall Street I guess it is, and continues behind—goes the one block toward Orchard and another block to Charter, which is right behind St. James, another block to Mills, another block to Brooks, and now it’s blocked by the hospital property.
 But at one time then Mills continued, straight through there to Park, and then all the way through the Greenbush to West Washington Avenue.
-So that was the widest part of the ‘Bush, the part along--parallel to Regent Street.
+So that was the widest part of the ‘Bush, the part along, just parallel to Regent Street.

-We had a grocery store, which is actually a grocery store-delicatessen, which was--you’ve probably heard people talk about it, G and S, it stood for Greenwald & Shackter, the two co-owner families.
+We had a grocery store, which is actually a grocery store-delicatessen, which was—you’ve probably heard people talk about it, G and S, it stood for Greenwald & Shackter, these were the two co-owner families.
 And so you could go there and you would have, you could eat a sandwich there, a deli sandwich, or you could get your groceries there.

 And we also had, what was common for everyone in the neighborhood, and that was what was called the Neighborhood House.
 And this was a community center, but for the kids, what it really meant, this was your preschool, your nursery school experience.
 And so everyone knew Mrs. Griggs, who was an institution, for how many years, who knows, but she was the nursery school teacher and she had all the kids and she knew everyone.

-The best examples that I can recall came from what I would call “special” or “landmark” days: weddings, [FINGERTIPS DRUM ON TABLE] funerals, bar mitzvahs, holidays, confirmations, anything that was, so to speak, a “one-of-a-kind” that would happen now and then.
-And all you really had to do if you lived there and lived there long enough, all you had to do is to use your eyes and your nose and you knew whose holiday or whose special event it was.
-And, you just accepted that that was what was going on.
+The best examples that I can recall came from what I would call “special” or “landmark” days: weddings (fingertips drum on table), funerals, bar mitzvahs, holidays, confirmations, anything that was, so to speak, a one-of-a-kind that would happen now and then.
+And all you really had to do if you lived there and lived there long enough, all you had to do was to use your eyes and your nose and you knew whose holiday or whose special event it was.
+And, you just knew something was different on that day and you just accepted that's what was going on.
 It’s a Black funeral today.
 It’s an Italian confirmation.
-But I mentioned earlier that my parents, whose parents were from Russia and Romania, I would say of my many Italian friends, who grew up in the neighborhood, the greater proportion of their ancestors came from Sicily.
+But I mentioned earlier that my parents, who were from Russia and Romania, I would say of my many Italian friends, that grew up in the neighborhood, the greater proportion of their ancestors came from Sicily.
 Yeah, I would say Sicily would be the majority of folks that were Italians.
 I think that pretty well summarizes it.